kdqed/AutomatedStrokeToPath/README.md

 $ ./stroketopath.sh <foldername>
 ```

-**P.S.:** Inkscape GUI opens and closes for every SVG file being processes.
+**P.S.:** Inkscape GUI opens and closes for every SVG file being processed.
 Yes, it is annoying but I don't know how to prevent that.